Timing, Fundamentals, and Diversification of BridgeBio Pharma Inc. (BBIO) - The Dwinnex

-The closing price of BridgeBio Pharma Inc. (NASDAQ: BBIO) was $8.53 for the day, down -2.96% from the previous closing price of $8.79.
-In other words, the price has decreased by -$0.26 from its previous closing price.
-On the day, 1214974 shares were traded.
-BBIO stock price reached its highest trading level at $8.88 during the session, while it also had its lowest trading level at $8.26.
+The closing price of BridgeBio Pharma Inc. (NASDAQ: BBIO) was $8.71 for the day, up 7.53% from the previous closing price of $8.10.
+In other words, the price has increased by $+0.61 from its previous closing price.
+On the day, 980087 shares were traded.
+BBIO stock price reached its highest trading level at $8.79 during the session, while it also had its lowest trading level at $8.07.

 Sponsored